 The modern wild camper has very little in common with my days in the Army, the equipment available these days from your local camping shop are better than adequate.
 So, what kit do I use?

 A sleeping bag.
 So many are available its hard to choose but as I said above, for me comfort and moderately lightweight is key.
 Snugpak do an excellent range and exceptionally well priced compared to the top brands.
 The Snugpak Softie Elite 3 is brilliant and I highly recommend it.
+I also have a RAB Ascent 700 which I only use when its dry as its a down bag.

 Sleeping Mat.
 Many think it’s not necessary to have one and 20 years ago I would have agreed but now my bones feel the hard, cold ground so for me it’s essential to have one.
 I spent more on my mat than I did on anything else and I’m glad I did.
 I’m very comfortable and in winter, very warm.
 I have an Exped Synmat Winterlite which is an inflatable mattress with insulation which is good down to -17degC.
 Packs up smaller than a 1ltr water bottle and weighs just 500grm.